sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

 ## <span id="Add_or_reinstall_apps"></span>Add/reinstall apps

-**Step 8: Reinstall inbox apps (required whenever adding languages)**

-1. Re-install the inbox apps.
-The following example shows you how to reinstall the Get Started inbox app.
-Repeat these steps for each of the inbox apps (with the exception of AppConnector) by substituting the appropriate package.

-    ``` syntax
-    Dism /Image:"c:\mount\windows" /Add-ProvisionedAppxPackage /packagepath:<path to appxbundle>\2b362ab83144485d9e9629ad2889a680.appxbundle /licensepath:<path to license file>\2b362ab83144485d9e9629ad2889a680_License1.xml
-    ```
+**Do not reinstall inbox apps **

+Note, in previous releases, it was required to re-install the inbox Windows universal apps.
+In Windows 10, version 1607, this is no longer required.
+If you do try to add these with DISM commands, those commands may fail because there's no longer anything to update.

-**Step 9: Add Windows Universal apps or Windows 8.1 Store apps (Optional)**
+**Step 8: Add Windows Universal apps or Windows 8.1 Store apps (Optional)**

 1. You can add Windows Universal apps and Windows 8.1 Store apps to your image by using DISM.
 In this example, you will preinstall Office, OneNote, and Windows Reader 8.1.